 West Babylon - 631-517-4226

-Buying locally strengthens communities.
-Local purchases keep the wealth in our neighborhoods, increasing the prosperity for the people around us instead of going to a far-away corporation.
+Buying locally in West Babylon strengthens our community.
+Local purchases keep the wealth in our neighborhood, increasing the prosperity for the people around us instead of going to a far-away corporation.

 Buying locally reduces the fuel necessary to acquire goods for our homes, businesses, and bellies.
 Why buy food that travels thousands of “food miles” if we can buy fresh, local produce here?